Karen Stenner

-Karen Stenner is a political scientist specializing in political psychology.
-Stenner has studied the political activation of authoritarian personality types, and how that activation explains the contemporary success of some authoritarian political figures as well as enduring conflicts between some individuals and the broad tolerance that characterizes liberal democracy.
+Karen Stenner is a political scientist specialising in political psychology.
+Stenner has studied the political activation of authoritarian personality types, and how that activation explains the contemporary success of some authoritarian political figures as well as enduring conflicts between some individuals and the broad tolerance that characterises liberal democracy.

 Education and early career

 Stenner attended the University of Queensland, earning a BA in 1987.
 In 1995 she earned an MA from Stony Brook University, followed by a PhD there in 1997.
 In 1996 she became an assistant professor at Duke University, and then in 1998 she joined the faculty at Princeton University.
 She later returned to Australia, where she worked on behavioral economics and public policy at institutions including Griffith University.